 You may often ask yourself, would social media benefit my business?
 The answer is simple, yes.
-Social media proves useful for all businesses regardless of size.
+Social media proves useful for all businesses regardless of size or industry.

 To be able to effectively sell products, gain followers or influence your readers it is important for them to know who you are in the first place.